Dr. Michael Lange on natural approach for dry eyes and discussion of the metabolic pathways of omega-6 and omega-3 in regards to dry eye and health

-There are some great nutritional approaches that may improve the treatment of dry eye syndrome, however most eye care providers, MDs, DOs and ODs are under utilizing this complimentary nutritional support for dry eyes.
+There are some great nutritional approaches that may improve the symptoms of dry eye syndrome, however most eye care providers, MDs, DOs and ODs are under utilizing this complimentary nutritional support for dry eyes.

 First and foremost our diets and lifestyles need to be overhauled.
 In America our diets are caloric dense and nutrient deficient, consisting of way too much omega-6 fatty acids (oils from soy, corn, cottonseed, canola, sunflower and safflower), saturated fats and trans fats, thus increasing the chance of inflammation in our bodies.
 The typical western diet has too high an intake of omega-6 and too low an intake of omega-3 fatty acids; this is associated with increased levels of cytokines, proteins that trigger inflammation.
 Inflammation is one of the root causes of dry eye syndrome (keratoconjunctivitis sicca) and many other systemic diseases.
 Therefore we must decrease our consumption of processed foods, fast foods, canned foods, commercially raised beef, chicken, turkey and farm raised fish and eat more wild fish, free range chicken and turkey, free roaming organic grass fed beef, more fruits and vegetables (organically grown if possible), drink more filtered or spring water

 and get plenty of good sleep and exercise.
 Sleep deprivation and sedimentary lifestyle are also contributing factors that increase cortisol levels, stress and inflammation in the body.
 At checkout Apply Coupon Code Multi3 to receive 15% off (3) or more Fortifeye Products.